x-cod3r/Example-RAT/README.md

 # Example RAT
 This project is for demonstrational purposes only and should not be used maliciously.
 I am not responsible for any damages that occur from use of this tool.

+find this line in all php files and add your credintials and link to database and database name

+	$db = new mysqli('link to data base here', 'user here','password here', 'data base name here');

 Example RAT is a remote administration tool written in C# for the stub and PHP for the front-end control server.

 ![simpleAdminFrontEnd](https://github.com/rykergogo/Simple-Admin/assets/87205868/da064c26-7a83-4c22-942b-a9284d05d58f)